 Compared to millennials, they are more competitive.

 If millennials love the collective concept, as well as sharing and teamwork, Gen Z’ers prefers the opposite.
-They prefer their own space and their own pace.
+A predominant item in the Gen Z labor force trends is that they prefer their own space and their own pace.

 Because they were born during The Great Recession, Gen Z’ers value money and job security.

 What managers should take note about post-millennials is they treat their job with regard.
-As long as their job aligns to their purpose, they don’t hesitate to contribute to its growth.
+As long as their job aligns to their purpose, they don’t hesitate to contribute to its growth, or change existing labor force trends.

 Gen Z’ers don’t see the line between a job and an income-generating hobby.